7/20/2023

 Bo

-If I start Patrick and I can give the word over to you soon.
-But my take on the expense and activity level is that it was at a certain level in Q1 and then it increased quite a lot.
-There are usually quite a lot of exhibitions in the spring time.
-And a lot of our companies engaged in that and as I said also traveled physically to customers and so on.
-Depending on how COVID develops in Q3 here it might also be if there are sort of few travel restrictions.
-It might be a fairly high activity level also in Q3 but then I think they have reinvested in their relationships and so on.
-And we will benefit again from digital solutions and digital means of talking to customers and so on in Q4 and onwards.
-So slightly higher in Q2 and potentially in Q3 also but going back to a lower level or normal level.
-So a new normal I think I don't think we will go back to the expense level from an activity point of view which we had pre-COVID.
-But lower in Q1, Q4, a little bit higher in Q2 potentially also in Q3.
-I don't know Patrick if you want to comment on any numbers before I take the UK question.
+It was at a certain level in Q1, and then it increased quite a lot.
+There are usually quite a lot of exhibitions in the spring time, and a lot of our companies engaged in that, and as I said, also traveled physically to customers and so on.
+Depending on how COVID develops in Q3 here, it might also be, if there are So a few travel restrictions, it might be a fairly high activity level also in Q3, but then I think they have reinvested in their relationships and so on, and we will benefit again from digital solutions and digital means of talking to customers and so on in Q4 and onwards.
+So slightly higher in Q2 and potentially in Q3 also, but going back to a lower level or normal level.
+We have a new normal, I think.
+I don't think we will go back to the expense level from an activity point of view, which we had pre-COVID.
+But lower in Q1, Q4, a little bit higher in Q2, potentially also in Q3 also.
+I don't know, Patrick, if you want to comment on any numbers before I take the UK question.

 speaker